daltonschool/robotzombie/Chapter 4: "All in the Family".md

   "No, no, Andrew.
 This is a great story for the judging interview!
 How we rose from a zombie attack all the way to worlds.
 They won't even ask about our budget!" said Zach.

+  Then, out of nowhere, other Ben comes into the room playing an intense game of Flappy Birds.

   WE NEED A LOT OF CONVERSATION HERE!! <- just highlight funny personalities a #classic roboitcs build session-esq scene